-- 1. The use of audio taping (as well as videotaping and live supervision when available) provides a rich source of feedback and opportunity to reflect on issues and dynamics arising during a counseling session. - 2.
-Audiotape recordings of counseling sessions are recommended for supervision on site and in seminar class.
-Recordings are required for the MACCE.
-See Program Director regarding any exceptions to this requirement. - 3.
-In order to maximize the quality of supervision, clear and audible tapes are essential.
+1. The use of audio taping (as well as videotaping and live supervision when available) provides a rich source of feedback and opportunity to reflect on issues and dynamics arising during a counseling session.

+2. Audio or video recordings of therapy sessions are required in both seminar class and MACPCE.
+See Program Director regarding any exceptions to this requirement.

+3. In order to maximize the quality of supervision, clear and audible tapes are essential.